Get your personal plan match in 2 minutes

 The Tax Deduction Question

 Self-employed people can deduct health insurance premiums on Schedule 1 of their federal taxes.
 Health sharing plan contributions and short-term insurance premiums are typically not deductible in the same way — though some states allow deductions for health sharing.
+IRS Publication 969 covers the HSA and health insurance deduction rules in detail.

 If tax deductibility matters to you, an HSA-eligible ACA plan might be worth running the numbers on.
 The deduction can meaningfully offset the higher premium.